-However, a good no-log VPN provider, won’t have any data to give up.
+However, a good no-log VPN provider won’t have any data in the first place to give up.

 Yes, VPNs are legal in India.
 However, it’s not legal to use a VPN to conduct illegal online activity.
 Sharing pornographic content, for example, is still illegal, even with a VPN.

 Since the election of prime minister Modi, the Indian government keeps social media under tight control and implements strict censorship.
 This is mainly done to shape public opinion and prevent free debate on sensitive topics.
 Accounts that are critical of the authorities, risk being banned.